gaberull/excel_gcp_mysql_webapp/README.md

 - Schedules and automates sending of emails with SMTP to go out to employees wishing them a happy birthday just before their birth date
 - Updates database of employees when new files are uploaded, or when employee info changes (roughly once per month)

+### Objective of Project - Note from Developer

+I was kind of learning PHP on the fly on this project, having never worked with it before.
+I was also trying to practice my server-client programming, and setting up webserver type applications and static web pages, as well as learning to use the Ajax, PHP, and HTTP technology stack.
+Also messing around with cloud computing concepts with Apache web server and Google Cloud Platform.
+I have learned quite a bit from working on this project so far.

 **Notes to Self:**

 - Apache2 publicly hosted files are in ```/var/www/html/``` on webserver